 - Instant Pot Buffalo Chicken Pasta

-- Instant Pot Tomato Soup
+- Instant Pot Mac and Cheese

-- Instant Pot Cauliflower Potato Soup
+- Instant Pot Chicken Noodle Soup

 - 1 teaspoon olive oil

-- 1 clove garlic, minced
+- 1 clove garlic

 - 3 cups low-sodium chicken broth (see note)

-- 12 ounces whole wheat penne pasta
+- 12 ounces whole wheat penne pasta, uncooked (4 cups dry)

-- 1 can (28 ounce) diced tomatoes, no salt added
+- 1 can (28 ounces) diced tomatoes, undrained

 - 2 teaspoons dried oregano

-- 6 ounces baby spinach
+- 5 ounces baby spinach, roughly chopped

-- 1 cup shredded mozzarella cheese, extra for garnishing
+- 1 cup shredded mozzarella cheese, extra for garnishing (see note)

-- parsley, for garnishing
+- chopped parsley, for garnishing